We Need Your Support!

 Seychelles tavern is housed in a century-old building on the corner of Avdi square, one of the most favorite meeting points for locals, just a few minutes away from the Metaxourgeio metro station (map).

-Nestled in a narrow pedestrian street, Laika is probably one of the most moderns and best taverns in Metaxourgeio.
+Nestled in a narrow pedestrian street, Laika is probably one of the most modern and best taverns in Metaxourgeio.

 Even though it’s relatively small, the decorative old posters, stencils, and paintings really bring out its distinctive character and atmosphere.
 While there, start your meal with a glass of homemade lemonade, and do not omit to try a slice of their famous onion pie.